hasathcharu/persist-tools-tests/README.md

 ### Hospital Test

+Delete the `modules` directory.

-Run the generate command (remember to use the correct datastore)
+Run the generate command (remember to use the correct datastore).

 ```Bash
 balx persist generate --datastore mssql --module entities